You can write us to email@example.com

 This code must be used within 15 minutes from the time of the request.
 If not used within this time interval, you must always request it again using the appropriate button.

 Validation takes effect for the duration of the current session.
-In case of disconnection, in order to send the offer you will have to generate the code again and repeat the validation.
+In case of disconnection, in order to send or withdraw the offer you will have to generate the code again and repeat the validation process.

 You can proceed to send the bid, after entering the verification code, at any time before the tender expires, Eni will not be able to access your bid until the date indicated as the offer submission deadline.